 Animal-based foods can contain micronutrients like various B vitamins, vitamin D, iron and zinc.

-- Beef contains vitamins B6 and B12, iron, zinc, niacin, riboflavin, selenium, choline and phosphorus.
+- Beef contains vitamins B6 and B12, heme iron (which has extra benefits over regular iron), zinc, niacin, riboflavin, selenium, choline and phosphorus.

 - Pork contains vitamins B6 and B12, iron, zinc, niacin, riboflavin, phosphorus, potassium, magnesium and thiamin.